sparsity-group/sparsity-group.github.io/index.md

 height="35"></a> (never `emacs`, unless, of course, you use [evil mode](https://www.emacswiki.org/emacs/Evil)).
-All fonts used on this site are from the [Computer Modern](https://en.wikipedia.org/wiki/Computer_Modern) font family.
-The design of this site was made by [me](. "recursion, we meet again"), that's why it's so ugly.
+All fonts used on this site are from the [Computer Modern](https://en.wikipedia.org/wiki/Computer_Modern) font family (the best font family).
+The design of this site was made by [me](.
+"recursion, we meet again"), that's why it's so ugly.

 The source for this site can be found on my GitLab [here](https://gitlab.com/rp/site).